Guatemala and the World Bank: IBRD

-Since 2016, the IBRD has taken the forefront in partnering with the Guatemalan economy, people, and government to implement a great variety of projects.
+Since 2016, the IBRD has partenered with the Guatemalan economy, people, and government to implement a great variety of projects.
 Most Recently being the Second Disaster Risk Management Development Policy Loan.
 Such a project is expected to close by 2023 and is estimated to cost around QTQ200,000,000.
 This multi-year project aims at ensuring the reactionary actions by the country to respond to potential environmental disasters.
 Ranking as the 11th most at-risk country for natural disasters combined with the effects of El Nino in Latin American Countries provided an incentive for the World Bank to partner with the Government of Guatemala to lend funds for such a project.
 Being such a newer project success of recently initiated and assigned, this project will be reflected within the following years.